-We’ve made a recent issue of the JPW available via download.
+We’ve made an issue of the JPW available via download.
 If you enjoy this electronic copy and would like to learn more about birds, conservation and research efforts in Michigan, please become a member of Michigan Audubon.
 Your membership benefits include a one-year subscription to this award-winning publication.

 We reserve the right to publish materials in either print or electronic formats.
 We will make an effort to contact you regarding publication of your submissions and provide you published copies.